 This program is ideal for students who are problem solvers, have digital design experience, are mechanically inclined, able to operate equipment, and have spatial and color awareness.

 Mr. Hawbecker is a CareerTech alumnus of the Graphics Arts program.
 His industry experience includes managing an in-plant printing facility.
-He is an Adobe Creative Educator and a Certified Tourism Ambassador through the Franklin County Visitor’s Bureau.
-Mr. Hawbecker is a SkillsUSA advisor and contributes over 18 years of teaching at CareerTech.
+He is an Adobe Creative Educator, Leadership Franklin County graduate, and a Certified Tourism Ambassador through the Franklin County Visitor’s Bureau.
+Mr. Hawbecker contributes over 20 years of teaching at CareerTech.